 To Lift or Not to Lift?

 There are a lot of misconceptions about weightlifting, specifically when it comes to women lifting weights.
 Some fear lifting will make you bulky, or that you have to be a body builder to hit the weight room at the club.
-To debunk some of these myths, we spoke to our expert trainers and programing team to get to the bottom of it all.
+To debunk some of these myths, we spoke to the experts to get to the bottom of it all.

-According to Damian Weber, our manager of operations for our learning and development team, there are eight primary benefits to adding weight lifting to your routine.
+According to Coach Josh, our Manager of Leadership and Development (plus a coach for the In-Shape Run Club and Find Your FYT), there are eight primary benefits to adding weight lifting to your routine.

 - It improves bone density.
 “This is great for our senior members who typically shy away from weight lifting.
 But it can help fight things like osteoporosis.
-Our team of trainers are all well-educated on how to add weight lifting to anyone’s routine – especially our seniors,” explained Weber.
+Our team of trainers are all well-educated on how to add weight lifting to anyone’s routine – especially our seniors,” explained Coach Josh.

 - It improves quality of life.
 Not only does it improve your confidence, but it helps you manage every day activities and tasks like loading groceries into your car or wrangling toddlers.
 The other hidden benefit is when trained properly, weight lifting can help reduce the risk of injuries.

 - It improves whole body metabolism.
-“Once the muscle is there, it will actively work on helping you decrease overall bodyfat,” said Weber.
+“Once the muscle is there, it will actively work on helping you decrease overall bodyfat,” he said.

 - It can lower your chance of diabetes.